jaredmcqueen/analytics/process/README.txt

 -Match threat intel to raw data sets and output one "enriched" csv output for visualization -Drop CSVs into "intel" directory
--Drop raw data into "../examples" directory in the proper format for visualization -Retrieve output from "out" directory
+-Drop raw data into "raw" directory
+-Retrieve output from "../examples" directory in the proper format for visualization

 Data formats: